8. Sincerity, self-support, and sowing the seed

 How do Italians respond to the message of holiness?

 Pastor Del Rosso says it's exactly the kind of message the Italian has longed for all of his or her life.
-All of the acts of penance, the saying of rosaries, the candle lighting, and the pilgrimages to shrines, have been an attempt to sense an inner cleanness.
+All acts of penance, the saying of rosaries, the candle lighting, and the pilgrimages to shrines have been an attempt to sense an inner cleanness.
 A Bible-based message of heart purity is exactly what he's searching for.

 Some of our pastors have discovered effective illustrations for the Wesleyan doctrine of heart holiness in Italian legends and folklore.